-The USB-C connector on your computer supports the USB Type-CTM standard.
-With an appropriate USB-C cable connected, you can use the connector to transfer data, charge your device, or connect your computer to external displays.
+The USB-C connectors on your computer support both the USB Type-CTM standard and the Thunderbolt 3 technology.
+With an appropriate USB-C cable connected, you can use the connectors to transfer data, charge your device, or connect your computer to external displays.